Thursday, August 30, 2018

 Narcissus.
 Among the collection of the Gray

 Research for materials related to the Portland-Lewiston Interurban took place over the past couple of weeks.
-This post will share some of the terrific exciting finds during the search for materials that may be helpful in developing the interpretation portion of the Narcissus Project.
+This post will share some of the terrific exciting finds during the search for materials for developing the interpretation portion of the Narcissus Project.
 Finding materials that may help in telling this amazing Narcissus story with so many enduring storylines is paramount.
 The National Register of Historic Places member, Narcissus is a most worthy conduit for connecting the general public to the various intriguing storylines.

 Organizations that were visited on-site, online, or responded to research inquiries in the past couple of weeks included; City Halls in Portland, Lewiston, and Auburn.
 Historical societies include; Androscoggin, Gray, Cumberland, New England Electric Railway, and Maine Historical.
 Other organizations included; Bates College Muskie Archives, Osher Map Library, Maine Archives & Museum, Cumberland County and Androscoggin County Registry of Deeds, and Penobscot Marine Museum.